 There was actually a third version of Alraune at least planned for release in 1919, called Alraune und der Golem.
 We know there was a script written by Richard Kühle, that combined Hanns Heinrich Ewers‘ novel with the short story Isabella of Egypt by Achim von Arnim — Kühle novelised his script in 1920.
 It was also naturally inspired by Paul Wegener’s hugely successful Golem films, the second of which had been released in 1917.
 Swedish actor and director Nils Chrisander was set to direct, and posters had been drawn up..
 However, it seems that for one reason or the other, the project fell apart.
 It’s too bad, as it would in essence have been the first ever monster bash movie, as it combined two of Germany’s most popular movie monsters at the time, the Alraune and the Golem.

 Science and changing public perception of artificial insemination (thankfully) made any remakes of Alraune impossible, but the male uneasiness over assertive and sexually independent women didn’t disappear anywhere.
 The dominatrix and the fembot, not to mention alien women from matriarchal societies became staples in science fiction.
-Oh all the lurid possibilities that the filmmakers didn’t even need to allude to in the British film The Perfect Woman (1949), where a scientist builds a mechanical wife for his friend (modelled on his daughter, no less).
-And in the fifties there were the spider women of Mesa of Lost Women (1953), the Cat-Women of the Moon (1953), and of course the leather-clad sexual fantasy of the Devil Girl from Mars (1954), and that’s just picking a few off the top.
+Oh all the lurid possibilities that the filmmakers didn’t even need to allude to in the British film The Perfect Woman (1949, review), where a scientist builds a mechanical wife for his friend (modelled on his daughter, no less).
+And in the fifties there were the spider women of Mesa of Lost Women (1953, review), the Cat-Women of the Moon (1953, review), and of course the leather-clad sexual fantasy of the Devil Girl from Mars (1954, review), and that’s just picking a few off the top.

 In the 1995 film Species scientists splice human and alien DNA, resulting in a very often nude Natasha Henstridge who also matures rapidly, has an obsession with sex and seems to have no qualms about killing men by piercing their skulls with her tongue.
 So much an impact did Miss Henstridge have on my generation of adolescent boys, that the film spawned two very inferior sequels.
 The original story was also made into an updated Russian series in 2010.
 In later years with all discussion on artificial intelligence, stem cells and cloning, artificially made babes with questionable morals have of course become a staple of sci-fi – the many incarnations of Milla Jovovich in Resident Evil and the Alien-Ripley in Alien IV being among the more famous ones.